call (414) 258-3649

 Objectives: After this workshop participants will be able to

 - Explore a variety of attributes of self, practice how we access those attributes, plan how to use those with those we serve

 - Recognize and experience interactive approaches that either support or detract from personhood

 - Discuss the elements of common values; self awareness; and home as vital to honoring personhood

 - Practice approaches to learning who people are, problem solve

 Megan has provided insight and support around quality of life, dementia care, leadership, and change facilitation for over 25 years.
 She has held leadership roles with both Eden Alternative International and The Pioneer Network, where she is on the Board of Directors and was President from 2009 to 2012.
 She has presented numerous state, national and international conferences including the World Congress on Alzheimer’s, and the International Eden Alternative conference.
 Megan developed Action Pact’s signature train the trainer program, PersonFirst®, including the workbook and video titled Becoming Who They Were.

-Registration fee is $120, or for multiple participants from the same facility, only $99 each.
+Registration fee is $120 for a single registration or $99 each for multiple participants from the same community.

 Information on dates and locations at right.
 To find out how your organization can host/co-sponsor this workshop, call (414) 258-3649 or email firstname.lastname@example.org.